Centre for visceral transplantation

 Many years of experience in organ transplantation

-As one of the most traditional German transplant centres, we draw on a wealth of experience.
-Since 1967, more than 3100 kidney transplants have been performed in Heidelberg.
+As one of the most traditional German transplant centres, we can draw on a wealth of experience.
+Since 1967, over 3100 kidney transplants have been carried out in Heidelberg.
 Liver transplantation, introduced in 1987, celebrated its 35th anniversary in 2022 with over 1300 transplants.
-Special programmes for heart, lung and pancreas followed in the early nineties.
-Germany's largest department for bone marrow transplantation has also been affiliated with our centre in the meantime.
+Special programmes for heart, lung and pancreas followed in the early 1990s.
+Germany's largest department for bone marrow transplants has since also been affiliated with our centre.

-In order to guarantee patients the highest level of counselling, care and professional competence, the Centre has been restructured.
-An interdisciplinary team concept and new gentle transplantation surgical procedures are at the centre of the clinical work.
+The centre has been restructured in order to guarantee patients the highest level of advice, care and specialist expertise.
+An interdisciplinary team concept and new, gentle transplantation procedures are at the centre of clinical work.

 We do a lot

 The transplantation of organs and tissues has now established itself as an integral part of medical care and can save or significantly improve the lives of many seriously ill people.
-The TRANSPLANT CENTRE Heidelberg also feels responsible for informing the population about the possibilities of donating organs and tissues as well as the requirements for removal and transfer.
+The TRANSPLANT CENTRE Heidelberg also feels it has a responsibility to inform the public about the possibilities of donating organs and tissues and the requirements for removal and transfer.

-In Germany, organ donation is considered a joint task and requires close cooperation between all parties involved.
+In Germany, organ donation is regarded as a joint task and requires close co-operation between all those involved.
 The aim is to help as many patients on the waiting list as possible by transplanting them with a suitable donor organ.
-Currently, 8,496 people in Germany are waiting for a donor organ, with the highest demand for donor kidneys.
+There are currently 8,496 people in Germany waiting for a donor organ, with the need for donor kidneys being the highest.
 In 2022, a total of 3,372 organs were transplanted in Germany, of which every sixth organ came from a living donation.
-Despite all the good will, 743 people on the waiting list died in 2022.
+Despite all good intentions, 743 people on the waiting list died in 2022.

-The figures mentioned here in the counter refer exclusively to post-mortem organ donation.
+The figures quoted here in the counter relate exclusively to post-mortem organ donation.

 Post-mortem donor organs 2022